Olamide: Music career

 He was signed to ID Cabasa's Coded Tunes record label and was managed by Toni Payne.
-In 2012, he left Coded Tunes and started his own record label YBNL Nation.
+In 2012, he left Coded Tunes and started his record label YBNL Nation.

 2011: Rapsodi

 Olamide's debut album, Rapsodi was released in 2011.
-Its lead single, "Omo To Shan," charted on several radio stations in Lagos and across Nigeria.
-Olamide's debut offering led to collaborations with numerous artists, including Wizkid, ID Cabasa, 9ice, Reminisce and D'banj.
+Its lead single, "Omo To Shan", charted on several radio stations in Lagos and across Nigeria.
+Olamide's debut offering led to collaborations with numerous artists, including Wizkid, ID Cabasa, 9ice,2phat, Reminisce and D'banj.

 2012: YBNL

 Adedeji's second studio album YBNL was released in November 2012.
-Its production was handled by Tyrone, Samklef, 2 Kriss, Pheelz and ID Cabasa.
+Its production was handled by Tyrone, Samklef, 2 Kriss, Pheelz, and ID Cabasa.
 The album features guest appearances from Davido, Tiwa Savage, Kayswitch, Dammy Krane, Reminisce, Samklef, Buckwylla, Minus 2 and Base One.
 It was supported by the singles "Ilefo Illuminati", "First of All", "Stupid Love" and "Voice of the Street".

 2013: Baddest Guy Ever Liveth

 Baddest Guy Ever Liveth is Olamide's third studio album.
-It was released on 7 November 2013 by YBNL Nation.
-Olamide recorded the album between 2012 and 2013 and enlisted Pheelz, Buckwyla, Ketchup, Ice Prince, Pepenazi, Endia, Viktoh, B.Banks, Phyno, Pele Pele and Bez to appear as guest artists on it.
-The album was produced entirely by Pheelz, except for the thirteenth track, "Sitting on the Throne."
+It was released on 7 November 2013 by YBNL Nation, he recorded the album between 2012 and 2013 and enlisted Pheelz, Buckwyla, Ketchup, Ice Prince, Pepenazi, Endia, Viktoh, B.Banks, Phyno, Pele Pele and Bez to appear as guest artists on it.
+The album was produced entirely by Pheelz and plugged by Olaitan Salaudeen, except for the thirteenth track, "Sitting on the Throne".